Ronaldo return headlines busy final day of Premier League transfer deals

 The Portugal captain scored 118 goals in 292 games during his first spell at United, winning his first Ballon d'Or and Champions League title, as well as three Premier League titles, one FA Cup and two League Cups.

-"This is absolutely 100% the stuff that dreams are made of," Ronaldo posted on Instagram.
+"This is absolutely 100 percent the stuff that dreams are made of," Ronaldo posted on Instagram.

-Ronaldo's return has already had a knock-on effect with United winger Daniel James set to move to Leeds for a reported £25 million.
+Ronaldo's return has already had a knock-on effect with United winger Daniel James joining Leeds for a reported £25 million.

+Chelsea secured the signing of Atletico Madrid midfielder Saul Niguez on a season-long loan deal with an option to buy to further strengthen Thomas Tuchel's already deep squad.

+"He is a proven winner, a player with huge experience and we know he will be very well-suited to the challenges that face us on all fronts in the coming year," said Chelsea director Marina Granovskaia.

-Liverpool is not expected to add to their only signing of the window, centre-back Ibrahima Konate, but secured the future of captain Jordan Henderson on a long-term contract that runs till 2025.
+Liverpool did not add to their only signing of the window, centre-back Ibrahima Konate, but secured the future of captain Jordan Henderson on a long-term contract that runs till 2025.

-Top-of-the-table Tottenham could help to ease Barcelona's financial woes with a deal for right-back Emerson believed to be 30 million euros expected to be completed before the deadline.
+Top-of-the-table Tottenham helped ease Barcelona's financial woes with a £25 million deal for right-back Emerson Royal.

-Chelsea had been linked with moves for Sevilla's Jules Kounde and Atletico Madrid midfielder Saul Niguez, but both the Blues and Manchester City are not likely to add to their squads before the deadline.
+Another right-back is headed out of Spurs as Serge Aurier's contract was terminated to allow the Ivorian to leave on a free transfer.

+At the other end of the table, rock bottom Arsenal took their summer spending to £150 million after agreeing a £20 million fee with Bologna for Japanese international defender Takehiro Tomiyasu.

-West Ham have strengthened ahead of a busy season which will take in Europa League football with the signing of Croatia forward Nikola Vlasic.
+West Ham have strengthened ahead of a busy season which will take in Europa League football with the signing of Croatia midfielder Nikola Vlasic.

 The 23-year-old, who previously had a unsuccessful stint in England at Everton, joins from CSKA Moscow for a reported initial fee of £25 million having been named Russian Premier League player of the year in 2020.